jingv/AutoOpenWPF/README.md

 ### Finished

 * CheckBox Function Finished

-* Method of Data binding and Store changed

 * Can Add Multi File

 ### Problem

 * Logical clash: Between CheckBox (in listView) and the listView.SelectedItem in the Function below:
     1. 移除文件
     2. 打开文件(Function Added in the Future)

 ## Data 4.22